Ask a Makeup Artist: Do Fake Lashes Ruin Your Real Ones?

 The good news is that false lashes, when used properly, won’t damage your eyelashes at all!
 It’s only when you over-apply glue or pull the lashes off aggressively, that some lashes may get caught and pulled out.

-As long as you don’t use too much adhesive and remove your falsies gently at night, your natural lashes will remain perfectly intact.
+As long as you don’t use too much adhesive, your natural lashes will remain perfectly intact.
 If you use falsies instead of mascara, they might even help keep your lashes healthier!

 Some sources theorize that the weight of the falsies over your real lashes may have repercussions.
-But it’s a theory, and as many avid falsie-wearers will attest, it doesn’t seem to be a real issue.
+But it’s a theory, and as many avid falsie-wearers will attest (especially the ones using our Natural Lashes), it doesn’t seem to be a real issue.

 Will Lash Extensions Ruin Real Lashes?